 Despite what you may believe, you don’t actually have a birthday and you did not even exist until several years after your body was born; furthermore, you have already died, many times in fact.

 A long time ago, some of the greebles (scientific word used to describe anything whose name eludes me) from which we evolved, were unusually fearful about dying.
-This seemingly useless adaption made them very reluctant to allow themselves to be eaten.
-As a result, more of them lived longer lives and produced more little greebles who also had a distinct aversion to being eaten.
+This may have had something to do with the pain.
+Apparently the greebles evolved pain receptors a friendly reminder that being eaten meant they were not going to be around for the fun bits.
+As a result, more of them lived longer lives and had some fun produced more little greebles who also had a distinct aversion to being eaten.

-Eventually all the greebles and all their descendants, including us, inherited this no longer unusual aversion to dying.
+Eventually all the greebles and all their descendants, including us, inherited this tendency to associate dying with unpleasantness.

 Now this was very good news for the species and before they went extinct, most of them lasted hundreds of thousands of years largely because of this extraordinary trait.
 This was not such good news for the individuals in the species because they all then had to live with this terrible fear every time a twig snapped, not to mention absolute terror when about to become someone’s lunch.